tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder.md

 As mentioned earlier, a group of monsters fought together is more dangerous than those same monsters fought separately.
 The D&D 5e encounter building rules account for this by adjusting the total XP using an encounter multiplier.
 Essentially, the total XP of the monsters is multiplied by a number that's determined by the number of monsters and PCs in the encounter.

 The encounter building rules in PF 2e make no such adjustments, simply using the total XP of the monsters in the encounter instead, which means they must be accounting for groups of monsters in other way.
-There are several ways any encounter building system could do this, but here I'll focus on two methods that I think are likely filling this role:
+There are several ways an encounter building system can do this, but here I'll focus on two methods that I think are likely filling this role for PF 2e:

 * **One monster per PC.** Centering the encounter building rules around one monster per PC reduces how much the encounter XP needs to be adjusted when dealing with larger or smaller groups of monsters.
-* **Adjusted monster XP.** Increasing the relative XP values for monsters below the party's level and decreasing them for monsters above could offset the need for an encounter multiplier by accounting for needing more or fewer monsters to hit each encounter difficulty threshold.
+* **Adjusted monster XP.** Increasing the relative XP values for monsters below the party's level and decreasing them for monsters above can offset the need for an encounter multiplier by accounting for needing more or fewer monsters to hit each encounter difficulty threshold.

 <!--
 * **Increased AoE damage.** Increasing how common area of effect damage abilities are, and increasing their damage relative to single target options, can reduce the need for an encounter multiplier by ensuring monsters are defeated in a similar number of rounds regardless of whether they're grouped with other monsters or not.